NCAR/CTSM-Tutorial/README.md

 - Click on the `GettingStarted` directory
 - Click on the `1_GitStarted.ipynb` notebook in the sidebar of your JupyterLab window.

 Now you're ready to get started with the pre-tutorial homework.
-Let's get started by following along in the first notebook
+Let's get started by following along in the first notebook.

 ## 📚 Resources